Doozie7/ZXSpectrum/README.md

 # ZXSpectrum
-A collection of ZXSpectrum basic games
+A collection of ZXSpectrum basic code